3D Printed Sand Casting

-BigRep machines are a perfect solution to produce large metal parts, such as propellers and hydrants.
-See how BigRep customers use 3D printed patterns for faster, cheaper sand casting applications.
+BigRep 3D Printers are a perfect solution to produce large metal parts, such as propellers and hydrants.
+See how BigRep customers use 3D printed sand casting patterns for faster, cheaper production and prototyping.

-How to Produce 3D Printed Patterns for Sand Casting
+How to Produce 3D Printed Sand Casting Patterns

 Using 3D printed patterns will modernize and simplify the first phases of sand casting, particularly when producing complex geometries.
 The first step is to design and print the pattern.
 For reverse engineering projects, it is also possible to scan existing components to create the 3D model.
 If the object to be sand casted is larger than BigRep print volume (1m3 on the BigRep ONE, for example) then it can be printed in parts and assembled after.
 If needed, the 3D printed pattern can be post-processed with a variety of methods.

 The remaining steps are standard sanding casting processes.
 The printed pattern is then packed with sand and removed from the mold.
 Molten metal is poured into the mold cavity and the final part can be polished and post processed as needed.

 Post-process the pattern (if needed)